Nischalcs50/nsEVDx/docs/usage.md

 #### Know the configuration you want to model

-nsEVD supports non-stationarity through a configuration vector config = [a, b, c], where each entry specifies the number of covariates used to model the location, scale, and shape parameters of the extreme value distribution (GEV or GPD), respectively.
+`nsEVDx` supports non-stationarity through a configuration vector `config = [a, b, c]`, where each entry specifies the number of covariates used to model the location, scale, and shape parameters of the extreme value distribution (GEV or GPD), respectively.
 A value of 0 implies that the corresponding parameter is stationary, while values greater than 0 indicate non-stationary modeling using that many covariates.

 #### Instantiate the sampler